-We are offering up to shares of our common stock.
+We are offering up to 4,316,546 shares of our common stock and common warrants to purchase 2,158,273 shares of common stock.
 We are also offering to each purchaser whose purchase of shares of common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants, in lieu of shares of common stock that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock.
-Subject to limited exceptions, a holder of pre-funded warrants will not have the right to exercise any portion of its pre-funded warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common stock outstanding immediately after giving effect to such exercise.
+Subject to limited exceptions, a holder of pre-funded warrants will not have the right to exercise any portion of its pre-funded warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common warrant is being sold together with a common warrant with the same terms as the common warrant accompanying the common stock.
+Because a common warrant is being sold together in this offering will not change as a result of a change in the mix of the shares of our common stock and pre-funded warrants sold in this offering will not change as a result of a change in the mix of the shares of our common stock and pre-funded warrants sold.